Trexmount Ventures

 Our morning walks towards uphill climb into serene woodland with gorgeous views of landscapes, mountains, climb continues for last hour to reach Ghurchi- Lagna pass the highest point of this fantastic trekking, the top marked with Buddhist monuments of Chorten and prayer flags, from here walk descends across nice grassy meadow and pasture fields into walnut groves heading to a steep and narrow valley to overnight camp in Chauta village, a small place with few shops, lodge for locals and trekkers.

-After a pleasant and interesting time at Chauta village, the morning walk continues following Sinja Khola to Burma village with the small lodge, tea shops, and health post, from here walk leads past an overhanging rock at Kamra, which is a source of an important herbal medicinal mineral called as Sivaji.
+After a pleasant and interesting time at Chauta village, the morning walk continues following Sinja Khola to Burma village with the small lodge, tea shops, and health post, from here the walk leads past an overhanging rock at Kamra, which is a source of an important herbal medicinal mineral called Sivaji.

 Today the last leg of this incredible journey to Jumla, the morning starts on a long downhill slope to reach a wonderful green valley with alpine woodland lined with rhododendrons, oaks, and pines trees, after leaving the forested area back into fertile farmland with well-tended terraces, walk leads past several smaller villages of Padmara and then following the same river for some time as the walk leads finally at Jumla town for last overnight in this high hills of far west Nepal.